 From identifying security breaches (something that over 60% of enterprises find hard to do without AI) and SIM-card fraud to detecting early signs of customer churn based on changing usage patterns, AI tools working on top of layers of accumulated and constantly updated relevant big data help telcos live up to high security standards and retain their customer base.

 When combined, network telemetry, CDRs, data statistics, and equipment alerts enable CSPs to set up and maintain effective network self-diagnostics and self-configuration tools.
 Based on various issue occurrence scenarios ingested by a neural network, such tools can identify potential threats early on and dynamically reroute traffic to healthy nodes.

 In addition to being valuable in and of itself, big data collected by telcos can be sold to or shared with third parties interested in monetizing it.
 For instance, insurance companies, marketing agencies, banks, or other financial institutions may be interested in learning more about the behavior of a particular cohort of users, which will help them optimize their service offerings.

 Now that we know what the areas for improvement are, let’s consider a few big data telecom use cases.

 Big data use cases in telecom

 We mentioned the use of big data and data analytics for providing third parties with powerful business intelligence tools.
-Vodafone did exactly that with the launch of their own Vodafone Analytics platform that offers users valuable location-based insights and helps them optimize their business operations for better accuracy and a higher ROI.
+Vodafone did exactly that with the launch of their own Vodafone Analytics platform that offers users valuable location-based insights as a fleet management system and helps them optimize their business operations for better accuracy and a higher ROI.